Anarchism in Belarus

 Anarchism in Belarus refers to anarchist movements in the Republic of Belarus and its historically associated territories within the Russian Empire.
 Anarchists in Belarus began in the 18th century when multiple anarchist organizations organizing separately against the Tsarist Russia.
 During the Russian Civil War anarchists organized into multiple anarchist federations and fought against the Red Army and seized control over sections of Belarus.
-Anarchists and other leftists across the former Russian Empire began an uprising against the Bolshevik government called by anarchists as the "Third Russian Revolution" most prominently in the uprising Russian and Belorussians staged a revolt during the Kronstadt rebellion.
-Belorussian and Russian anarchists would seize control over the Soviet Navy and nearly overthrow the Bolshevik government.
+Anarchists and other leftists across the former Russian Empire began an uprising against the Bolshevik government called by anarchists as the "Third Russian Revolution" most prominently in the uprising Russian and Belarusians staged a revolt during the Kronstadt rebellion.
+Belarusian and Russian anarchists would seize control over the Soviet Navy and nearly overthrow the Bolshevik government.
 However, Bolshevik repression and inability for the movement to organize effectively would lead to the uprisings' failing.

 Anarchist activities would weaken during the Soviet era, as the government of the Soviet Union began implementing oppressive policies against anarchists, and Marxism–Leninism became the official state ideology.
 Anarchist activities would increase during the 1980s and 1990s as the Soviet Union began to weaken and began protesting against the government.
 After the dissolution of the Soviet Union, anarchists have had an increasingly more important role in Belarusian politics, with the anarchist movement in Belarus exploding in the 21st century, playing an important role in various movements.
 For example, anarchists have played an active role in organizing, participating and protesting in the 2020 Belarusian protests.